MANA OVER METH

 Today, Jess is 2½ years clean with the gift of Recovery.
 Now an advocate for helping whānau who are trying to get clean, she documents her journey on her Facebook page Life Beyond Meth (LBM) with 3.9k followers.
 Jess is a busy mother slowing changing her community, one addict at a time.

-Loading Docs is an award-winning short documentary initiative to develop New Zealand filmmaking talent.
+Mana Over Meth is part of the award-winning Loading Docs initiative, created to develop New Zealand filmmaking talent.
 Loading Docs is funded by NZ On Air with support from NZFC and Te Māngai Pāho.